 Subsequently, the Australian Productivity Commission’s Final Report into Intellectual Property Arrangements, published in December 2016, similarly supported the introduction of a principles–based fair use exception; and the Government’s response (pdf) accepted that the ALRC’s final recommendations regarding a fair use exception should be implemented.
 Nevertheless, in both Ireland and Australia, these recommendations ultimately fell upon deaf executive and legislative ears, and neither has been implemented.

 By contrast, in South Africa, the Copyright Amendment Bill (pdf of the version sent to the President for assent [see here for earlier versions of the Bill]) contains an explicit (if, unsurprisingly, controversial) fair use exception, closely modelled on the US experience, and much more in keeping with the Australian proposals than the Irish ones.
 As part of a controversial process conceived as decolonising copyright, the key South African move, rejected in Ireland, is to open its existing closed list of permitted fair dealing purposes to provide for any analogous use that is fair.
 This, and the other exceptions provided in the Bill, are generally framed to be open to all works, uses, and users, and could help unlock the doors of education and culture in South Africa.
 For these reasons, it has been widely welcomed and supported by many international and local organisations, institutions, teacher unions, NGOs, various creators, and libraries and archives.
 On the other hand, stakeholders from the publishing, music, filmmaking and other creative sectors, have predictably and consistently opposed the Bill.
 Hence, though it went to the President for signature on 28 March 2019, he has not signed it because its opponents have successfully raised constitutional questions (which have proven to be spurious in the Irish constitutional context).
 According to section 84(2) of the Constitution, the President is faced with a number of choices: he can sign the Bill into law as it stands, refer it back to the legislature for its consideration, and refer it to the Constitutional Court for its consideration.
 He has yet to decide which route to take.
+Update (16 June 2020 (pdf)): he sent the Bill back to the legislature because of – unfounded – reservations about its constitutionality.

 Because research shows that providing such open exceptions correlates with information technology industry growth and with increased production of works of knowledge creation, Flynn et al argue that South Africa should enact the Bill, and that its fair use right should be a model for reforms elsewhere in the world.
 Certainly, there is a great deal of scope for copyright regimes worldwide to adopt and adapt fair use transplants, either in US terms, or on foot of international norms.
 It remains to be seen whether any of the other current reform processes (in particular, New Zealand) will follow South Africa’s lead.
 Meanwhile, it is a great pity that neither Australia nor Ireland took that road.
 It will make all the difference, and not in a good way.